humdrum-tools/humdrum-notation-plugin/index.md

 {% include hummel-interaction.html %}
 {% include_relative hummel-example.txt %}

-The above music notation was generated dynamically inside your web browser as the page was loaded, using this <a target="_blank" href="hummel-prelude-op67n15.txt">Humdrum score</a> stored as text inside the webpage.
-The generated notation is displayed in an SVG image, which can allow interaction with the elements of the notation.
-For example, the prelude has been made interactive using CSS and javascript code: try moving over a note in the music, which will highlight other notes in the score possessing the same pitch class.
+The above music notation was created dynamically inside your web browser as the page was loaded, using this <a target="_blank" href="hummel-prelude-op67n15.txt">Humdrum score</a> stored as text inside the webpage.
+The notation is displayed in an SVG image, which can allow interaction with elements of the notation.
+For example the prelude has been made interactive by adding CSS and javascript code: try moving over a note in the music, which will highlight other notes in the score possessing the same pitch class.

-Using the same data, different views of the score can be generated.
+Using the same data, different views of the score can be produced.
 Here is an example of extracting the first three measures of the prelude and transposing to C major:

 {% include_relative hummel-example2.txt %}

-This example applies the <a href="#filters">Filter</a> `myank -m 1-3 | transpose -k c` to the full score to generate the transposed excerpt.
+This example applies the filter `myank -m 1-3 | transpose -k c` to the full score, generating a transposed excerpt.
+See the <a href="#filters">Filter section</a> of this documentation for more information, or the <a target="_blank" href="https://doc.verovio.humdrum.org/filters/index.html">filter documentation</a> for
+<a target="_blank" href="http://verovio.humdrum.org">Verovio Humdrum
+Viewer</a>, which is an online interactive music editor where you can prepare scores for use with the plugin.

+Feature requests and bug-reports can be submitted to the
+<a target="_blank" href="https://github.com/humdrum-tools/humdrum-plugin/issues">issues page</a> of the humdrum-plugin repository on Github.

 # Setup #